coastalboundarydynamicsresearchgroup/SonarController/hardware/setupRPi.md

 `sudo raspi-config`

 In raspi-config, use the keyboard arrow keys and <enter> key to:
-- System Settings -> Hostname  set to 'SonarXX' where 'XX' is the 2-digit id number of the sonary controller.
+- System Settings -> Hostname  set to 'SonarXX' where 'XX' is the 2-digit id number of the sonar controller.
 For example, 'sonar10'.
 - Interfaces -> SSH  enable SSH access
 - Interfaces -> I2C  enable the Arm I2C interface